IvanCastillo1986/cyber-home-lab/auditd/Using-Auditd.md

 As you can see, it automatically rotates its own files when it gets too big.
 A few lines down from the top, you can find the following property:<br>
 `max_log_file = 8`<br>
 The digit is the amount of MB before logs are rotated.
 The default is 8MB.
+Note that while other log rotation schemes depend on time reached, this one depends on storage space occupied before rotating.

 Right below that line is another property:<br>
 `num_logs = 5`<br>